Breakfast/Brunch/Eggs

 What is the difference between biscuits and scones?

-Both are leavened quick breads made with cold fat cut into flour.
-Scones typically contain eggs and more sugar making them slightly richer and sweeter.
+Both are quick breads made with cold fat cut into flour.
+Scones typically contain eggs and more sugar, making them richer and sweeter.
 Southern biscuits rely on cold butter and buttermilk for lift and flavor with little to no sugar.

 What is the best Cajun seasoning for biscuits?